-A "trigger" shot is given to induce maturation of the egg within a scheduled timeframe and the IUI is time accordingly.
+A trigger shot may be given to induce maturation of the egg within a scheduled time frame, and the IUI is timed accordingly.

-36 to 40 hours later, the IUI is scheduled.
-A semen sample is provided and sperm is prepared, concentrated (washed) and placed in the uterus using a precise tube (catheter).
+36 to 40 hours after the trigger shot, the IUI is carried out.
+A semen sample is provided and sperm is prepared, concentrated (washed) and placed in the uterus using a thin catheter.

 *The above dates are an approximation of an average cycle.

-Should I be considering an IUI?
+Should I be considering IUI?
 Do I have any other options?

 IUI is commonly used when fertility issues are related to unexplained infertility, mild endometriosis, low sperm count, ejaculation issues or decreased sperm mobility.
 IVF is recommended for most causes of infertility, including women over 35 years old, women with low egg supply, men with very low sperm count, men with very low sperm motility and abnormal morphology, women with tubal issues, and women with fertility disorders like endometriosis and polycystic ovary syndrome (PCOS).